Alejogb1/job-board/blog-data/how-can-i-implement-a-custom-lookup-field-for-rails-admin-associations-beyond-the-default-name-field.md

 id: "how-can-i-implement-a-custom-lookup-field-for-rails-admin-associations-beyond-the-default-name-field"
 ---

-Alright, let's tackle this.
+, let's tackle this.
 It's a common situation, and one I've definitely found myself navigating more than once, particularly when dealing with intricate data models.
 The default `name` field lookup in Rails Admin associations is convenient, but it quickly becomes insufficient when you need a more nuanced search mechanism.
 I recall one project, a customer management system, where we needed to search for users not just by their name but also by their email address or even a unique identifier.
 Relying solely on `name` was just creating headaches for our users.
 So, how do you implement a custom lookup field for these associations in Rails Admin?
 It’s all about overriding the default behavior and plugging in our own search logic.

 The core issue lies in how Rails Admin generates the select dropdown or autocomplete fields for associations.
 It defaults to displaying and searching against the `name` method (or attribute) of the associated model.
 To go beyond this, we need to tell Rails Admin explicitly how to perform this lookup.
 This involves diving into Rails Admin's configuration and defining a custom label method and a custom search method.